mui/mui-x/docs/data/charts/areas/areas.md

 # Charts - Areas

-<p class='description'>Chart areas can express qualities about data, such as highlights, and comparisons.</p>
+<p class="description">Chart areas can express qualities about data, such as highlights, and comparisons.</p>

 > ⚠️ This feature isn't implemented yet.
 It's coming.
 >